-Keywords: Sports Marketing, Season Ticket Sales, CRM
+Keywords: Sports Marketing, Season Ticket Holders, Ticket Resale, CRM

-The asymmetric dominance eﬀect, first documented by Huber et al. (1982), has been robustly documented in various lab experiments in the literature.
+The asymmetric dominance eﬀect, first introduced by Huber et al. (1982), has been robustly documented in various lab experiments in the literature.
 However, the practical validity and significance in a real marketplace has never been veriﬁed.
 In this paper, we empirically test the existence of this eﬀect and, more importantly, quantify its magnitude using a unique panel data set from a major online jewelry market.
-We estimate a proportional hazard model by carefully incorporating the underlying dominance relationships among every diamond pair in our data set.
-Our model estimates suggest that in general consumers have low awareness about the existence of the decoys in the market place; however once they discover, the decoy diamonds significantly increase sales likelihoods of dominant diamonds, and this effect becomes stronger for diamonds in higher price ranges.
-We further quantify the overall proﬁt impact of selling decoys and decompose this impact into two effects: the information effect that comes from selling to uninformed (about the existence of decoys) consumers; and the decoy effect that comes from selling to informed consumers.
-We find that the existing decoy pricing in the diamond market improves the retailer’s overall gross proﬁt by 11.85%, compared to a uniform pricing strategy.
-This profit contribution is driven largely by the decoy effect rather than by the information effect.
+We estimate a proportional hazard model that is derived from consumer choice primitives, including consumer arrival process, consumer consideration set formation, conditional choice probabilities with embedded asymmetric dominance eﬀect.
+Our model estimates suggest that in general consumers have low probability of detecting the existence of the dominance relationships in the marketplace; however once they discover, the decoy diamonds significantly increase sales likelihoods of dominant diamonds.
+We quantify the overall proﬁt impact of asymmetric dominance and ﬁnd that it contributes about 21.4% of the retailer’s gross proﬁt.
+We also ﬁnd that the existing decoy pricing in the marketplace improves the retailer’s overall gross proﬁt by 19%, compared to a uniform pricing strategy with no dominance relationship.
 Finally, we explore various strategies that the retailer can adopt to improve its profitability through further utilizing the asymmetric dominance eﬀect.
 We ﬁnd that there is a great potential for the retailer to gain additional proﬁts.

 Original design manufacturers (ODM) is a new form of global outsourcing.
 Traditional outsourcing only transfers the production of a product from brands to manufacturers.
 An ODM, in contrast, not only manufactures the product for a brand, but also designs the product.
 Using an analytical model, we investigate strategic design outsourcing decisions of ﬁrms.
 Two ﬁrms competing in a horizontally differentiated market decide whether to design the products by themselves or to outsource product design to an ODM.
 We consider two different channel structures – one in which each ﬁrm partners with an exclusive ODM and the other in which both ﬁrms partner with a common ODM.
 We ﬁnd that both symmetric and asymmetric outsourcing outcomes can arise in the equilibrium, even though competing ﬁrms are assumed to be completely symmetric.
 Surprisingly, ﬁrms’ outsourcing incentive can be inversely related to the cost of designing a product, i.e., neither ﬁrm outsources product design when the cost is high, one ﬁrm outsources product design and the other insources when the cost is in an intermediate range, and both ﬁrms outsource product design when the cost is low.
 We also ﬁnd that ﬁrms are more likely to outsource product design when there is a common ODM in the channel than when there are exclusive ODMs.